 Support is frequently asked "How do I …" style questions.
 In response, agents typically send lists of steps on how to accomplish the goal.

-Video provides an easy “follow along with me” format to help the customer visualize the exact steps and see the expected screens and what the responses are to the actions.
-Here’s an example showing how to Add and Manage Tags in Help Scout:
+Video provides an easy "follow along with me" format to help the customer visualize the exact steps and see the expected screens and what the responses are to the actions.
+Here's an example showing how to reset your local storage and force your Help Scout tags to refresh:

-The steps are clear, take 40 seconds to deliver, and answer the customer’s question.
-Also notice that the language used is descriptive, paced slowly, and aligns with exactly what is shown on screen.
+The steps are clear and answer the customer's question.
+Also, notice that the language used is descriptive, paced slowly, and aligns with exactly what is shown on screen.
 These types of videos are excellent at helping deflect common support questions, reducing case volume and solving customer tickets faster.

 Create excitement about a new release

-Video allows you to engage with viewers by displaying energy, triggering emotions, showing your product in action, or just throwing in a random, humorous reference.
+Video allows you to engage with viewers by displaying energy, triggering emotions, showing your product in action, and creating a human connection.

 Walk your customers through a use case